 Flat surfaces reflect noise

 The surfaces you will find in a brewery on average will absorb about 5% of the sound waves reflecting around inside the space.
-This forces echoes to carry for up to 10 seconds in the room.
-The human ear tolerates just 2 seconds or less worth of echo, before that background noise begins to interfere with audible sound signals.
-As a result, voices are raised up over the intensity levels of the background noise in the brewery, generating continued spikes in noise levels that threaten the comfort of the guest and the long term viability to the business.
+These forces echo to carry for up to 10 seconds in the room.
+The human ear tolerates just 2 seconds or less worth of echo before that background noise begins to interfere with audible sound signals.
+As a result, voices are raised up over the intensity levels of the background noise in the brewery, generating continued spikes in noise levels that threaten the comfort of the guest and the long-term viability of the business.
 Simply put, those brewery’s that are serious about their craft have begun to pay as much attention to the acoustics within their space as they do the recipes they are brewing.

 Noise Reduction For Your Brewery: Protect Your Patrons

 To solve the issue of unwanted noise levels in a bar, the goal is to introduce a set of acoustic panels, wall or ceiling mounted, that can combine to collectively capture and convert the echoes out of the space.
 Up to 80% of the unwanted echoes in a room can be captured by sound panels, delivering dramatic drops in perceived noise levels, and greater ease in communication among the patrons enjoying their craft beers.
 Sound panels can be surface mounted to perimeter walls, they can be floated off the ceiling as clouds, or suspended vertically off the ceiling as a sound baffle.
 In any case, the positioning of the panels matters not so long as enough of the sound panel is introduced into the room, to begin with.
 A simple Room Analysis can be performed by an established acoustics firm to help diagnose the treatment, define the panel count and coverage, price the project out, and get the sound panels produced and shipped to the project site within 4 weeks.